predictive-powers 0.6.0

 Tokens and Model Metadata

-ModelServices provide metadata about models, including maximum context size and suitable tokenizers for each model.
+ModelServices provide metadata about models, including maximum context size and suitable Tokenizer for each model.
 Normally, developers do not need to care about these details as services will handle them transparently.
 However, in order for services to do so, proper model data needs to be available to the ModelService.
-This means that, in case you create a new model (e.g. by training an existing OpenAI one), you need to make its data known to the corresponding ModelService by “registering” the model with ModelService.put(String,ModelData); please refer to the JavaDoc for details.
+This means that, in case you create a new model (e.g. by training an existing one), you need to make its data known to the corresponding ModelService by “registering” the model with ModelService.put(String,ModelData); please refer to the JavaDoc for details.

 The below code exemplifies how to set limits to the length of requests and replies when using OpenAiChatService.
-The code works regardless the model being used and whether the service will later use tools descriptions (which must be sent at each call if the service is provided with access to any tool).

-// Get chat service
+// Get chat and model service

 try (OpenAiEndpoint endpoint = new OpenAiEndpoint();